ADVANCED MANAGEMENT ACCOUNTING

 Learning outcomes of the course unit

-The aim of the course is to give the students higher insights to apply various management accounting techniques to all types of organizations for planning, decision making and control purposes in practical situations and to strengthen their theoretical knowledge and critical skills.
-Hence, a suggested prerequisite is to have successfully completed a course of Management Accounting at Bachelor degree level.
+The aim of the course is to give the students higher insights to apply various management accounting techniques to all types of organizations for planning, decision making, and control purposes in practical situations and to strengthen their theoretical knowledge and critical skills.
+Hence, a suggested prerequisite is to have successfully completed a course in Management Accounting at Bachelor's degree level.

 At the end of the course, the students will be able to:

 a.
-Comprehend the contents (Knowledge and understanding) of advanced costing methodologies (such as Time-Driven Activity-Based Costing, Resource Consumption Accounting and GPK), and decision-making and planning in contexts characterized by first-best conditions and business risk (such as linear programming and probabilistic forecasting, including the application of Markov processes to management accounting), then the knowledge concerning the use of some softwares aimed at optimizing company objectives, such as Solver and @Risk;
+Comprehend the contents (Knowledge and understanding) of advanced costing methodologies (such as Time-Driven Activity-Based Costing, Activity-Based Costing, Resource Consumption Accounting, and GPK), and decision-making and planning in contexts characterized by first-best conditions and business risk (such as linear programming and probabilistic forecasting to management accounting), then the knowledge concerning the use of some software aimed at optimizing company objectives, such as Solver and Wolfram Alpha (Wolfram Mathematica);

 b.
-The ability to apply the acquired knowledge and understanding to prepare an analysis of production costs or, more generally, to determine the value of a 'cost object' through the use of advanced costing systems such as Time-Driven Activity-Based Costing and the RCA Likewise, students will have acquired the ability to apply and use some softwares (MSExcel, Solver and @Risk) to facilitate decision-making and business planning processes and, therefore, to solve business decision-making problems (income optimization, definition of the optimal production mix, of budgeting subject to production and market constraints) through an analytical approach.
+The ability to apply the acquired knowledge and understanding to prepare an analysis of production costs or, more generally, to determine the value of a 'cost object' through the use of advanced costing systems such as Time-Driven Activity-Based Costing and Activity-Based Costing.
+Likewise, students will have acquired the ability to apply and use some software (MSExcel/Solver, and Wolfram Alpha) to facilitate decision-making and business planning processes and, therefore, to solve business decision-making problems (income optimization, the definition of the optimal production mix, of budgeting subject to production and market constraints) through an analytical approach.

 e.
 The ability to learn through the use of multiple sources (not just textbooks) but also through the direct use of Management Accounting Principles of IMA and CIMA.